Flexible Pavement: Layers, Components, and Advantages

 The deepest element of the foundation section in flexible pavements is the subgrade.
 The upper surface of the subgrade is known as the formation.
 If the road surface is to be constructed at or below the original ground level, the formation will be in a cutting, where material has been removed – excavating to the required depth.
 Alternatively, if the road surface is above the original ground level, the formation will be the top surface of an embankment formed from imported soil.
 Either way, the formation is usually graded to a cross fall to facilitate the drainage to the side of the pavement.

-The subgrade is mostly compacted, natural soil and the design engineer will need to know its strength and condition, as it impacts pavement design.
-The post-construction strength will be affected by water and drainage is therefore essential to maintain consistent strength.
+The subgrade is mostly compacted natural soil, and the design engineer will need to know its strength and condition as it impacts pavement design.
+Water will affect the post-construction strength, and drainage is therefore essential to maintaining consistent strength.

 Capping materials are typically secondary aggregates or recycled demolition materials.
-They may also be lime or cement stabilised soils.
-The thickness required by the capping or subbase layer in a flexible pavement may be reduced by the inclusion of stabilisation geogrids, such as the Tensar geogrid at the base.
-The geogrid aperture size should be compatible with the aggregate used.
-For lower strength subgrade soils, a geotextile separator may also be incorporated to prevent migration of fines upward into the pavement layers.
+They may also be lime or cement-stabilised soils.
+The thickness required by the capping or subbase layer in a flexible pavement may be reduced by the inclusion of soil stabilisation geogrids, such as the Tensar geogrid at the base.
+The geogrid aperture size should be compatible with the different types of aggregate used.
+For lower-strength subgrade soils, a geotextile separator may also be incorporated to prevent the migration of fines upward into the pavement layers.

 The subbase layer of a flexible pavement will usually be a higher quality, well-graded aggregate.
 The grading may be designed to provide a drainage function, carrying water that may ingress the surface to the side of the pavement.

-The structural layer is often called the base layer and it is the primary load-spreading layer – the backbone of the flexible pavement.
+The structural layer is often called the base layer, and it is the primary load-spreading layer, which is the backbone of the flexible pavement.
 The base layer's function is to distribute the traffic-induced stresses at the bottom of the surfacing layers widely and evenly onto the foundation section.
-It can be formed from either compacted, high-quality unbound aggregate, or a bitumen bound aggregate layer.
-In some cases, cement bound aggregate is used for the base layer, though there can be issues with cracking, which require continual maintenance.
+It can be formed from either compacted, high-quality unbound aggregate or a bitumen-bound aggregate layer.
+In some cases, cement-bound aggregate is used for the base layer, though there can be issues with cracking, which require continual maintenance.

 The base layer must be designed to perform adequately over the 20-year service life of the flexible pavement, without excessive rutting, deformation or cracking.
 The inclusion of Tensar stabilisation geogrid in the subbase or unbound base layer can increase the design life for a given thickness of pavement, or enable a reduction in thickness reducing the whole life cost of the pavement.

 The surfacing course (layer) is the upper layer of the flexible pavement and provides the smooth, durable, abrasion-resistant characteristics of a good roadway, retaining adequate friction for road safety.
-It is normally made from bitumen bound aggregate – asphalt concrete.
+It is normally made from bitumen-bound aggregate, which is asphalt concrete.
 It will be waterproof and prevent ingress of water into the lower pavement layers, which would adversely affect their strength.
 These layers must be strong enough not to rut under the action of traffic.

 The surfacing may be susceptible to cracking due to fatigue or from cracks reflecting upward from cracked base layers.
 Asphalt Interlayers such as Glasstex or Tensar ARG-GN reinforcement can be incorporated at the base of the surfacing or maintenance overlay to delay cracking.